 Good standing status is assigned to the semester record of any student enrolled in the degree program a semester and cumulative grade point average (GPA) above the standard of 2.00 at the close of the semester.

-An undergraduate student will be placed on an academic probation when either the semester or cumulative GPA falls below 2.00.
-Students on probation must meet with their academic advisor to develop a written academic plan and to establish GPA goals using the Veigel GPA calculator.
+A student can be placed on an academic probation when either the semester or cumulative GPA falls below 2.00.
+Students on probation must contact the academic advisor/registrar to develop a written academic plan and to establish GPA goals using the Veigel GPA calculator.
 While on probation, a student must adhere to the conditions of the program of study in which he/she is enrolled.
-For example, a student enrolled in a bachelor’s degree program full-time must complete a minimum of twelve (12) credits but not exceed fifteen (15) credits during probationary semesters of the study.
+For example, a student enrolled in a bachelor’s degree program full-time must complete a minimum of twelve (12) credits but not exceed fifteen (15) credits during probationary semesters of the study [for a master’s degree program, a minimum of nine (9) credits but not exceed twelve (12) credits].
 Removal from probationary status requires that the student achieve both a semester and cumulative GPA of 2.00 or higher in a subsequent semester.

 Semester Grade Point Average

-An undergraduate student will be dismissed from VACU when his/ her semester GPA falls below the 2.00 standard for the semester.
+A student can be dismissed from VACU when his/her semester GPA falls below the 2.00 standard more than twice, not including their first semester at VACU.
 Students, who earn a semester GPA below 1.00, not including their first semester at the VACU, may be automatically dismissed from VACU.
 That is, they are subject to dismissal without the benefit of a probationary period.
 Such students have the opportunity to appeal the dismissal decision, as described below.
 First semester students that obtain a semester GPA below 1.00 will be placed on probation and held to the standards established by the conditions of academic probation.